 If you have a barn or stable, you can help save a cat!

-· Cats whose litter box habits make them unsuitable to live in the house.
+· Cats whose litter box habits make them unable to live in the house successfully.

 · Cats who were outdoor cats prior to surrender and cannot acclimate to an indoor home.

-Our barn cats have had prior experience in outdoor living situations.
-Please note that we do not adopt cats who are suitable to be household companions to barns.
+Please note that we do not adopt indoor house cats who are suitable to be household companions into barns.

 Adopting a barn cat can help you control a rodent population in your barn, and will provide companionship for you and your other barn animals.
 If you do not have other barn cats, you may want to consider adopting a pair of barn cats through our program!

 What we provide

 When you adopt a cat through our barn cat program, the cat will be: